open-edge-insights/eii-azure-bridge/README.md

 For ZeroMQ TCP subscribers, like the example shown above, the `EndPoint` in the subscriber's configuration object has to be overridden through an environmental variable.
-The reason for this, is that the EII Azure Bridge service runs attached to a bridged Docker network created by the Azure IoT Edge Runtime, whereas the other EII services run on the host's network.
-In order to subscribe, the EII Azure Bridge must use the host's IP address to connect.
+The reason for this, is that the Azure Bridge service runs attached to a bridged Docker network created by the Azure IoT Edge Runtime, whereas the other EII services run on the host's network.
+In order to subscribe, the Azure Bridge must use the host's IP address to connect.

-If the EII Azure Bridge is only subscribing to a single service, then the `EndPoint` can be overridden by setting the `SUBSCRIBER_ENDPOINT` environmental variable.
+If the Azure Bridge is only subscribing to a single service, then the `EndPoint` can be overridden by setting the `SUBSCRIBER_ENDPOINT` environmental variable.
 The environmental variable changes if there are multiple subscribers.
 For instance, if the configuration example had another object in the Subscribers